bcgov/platform-services-registry/temp_flyway_migration/README.md

-## This is to document a plan to integrate flyway in prod env with zero downtime
+## This is to document a plan to integrate flyway in prod env

 all temporary artifacts will be created with a new app label name using flyway as SUFFIX

+All data will be preserved during step 5 - 8 so a maintenance window is needed here.

 0. create new temporary nsp rules this is so the new db and api service (to be created next) can talk to each other